 Unlike some email systems, you’re not forced to double opt-in confirm new subscribers.
 You can just add them if you have a reader or client list.
 See the infographic below for more features of this handy system.

-I’ll be making a webinar all about Lead Magnets and Reader Welcome Mats in the near future!
+I’m putting on a webinar all about Lead Magnets and Reader Welcome Email Series – coming up soon!

 Another Way to Market a New Book